What to Do If You Can’t Afford to Pay Your Payroll Tax Debt

 A. Installment Agreement

-Set up structured monthly payments to repay the tax debt over time.
+Set up structured monthly payments to repay the tax debt over time through resolving payroll debt through an IRS installment agreement.

 B. Offer in Compromise

-You may qualify to settle for less than the full balance—even for payroll tax debt—if your business is insolvent or struggling financially.
+You may qualify for settling payroll tax debt through an Offer in Compromise if your business is insolvent or financially distressed.

 C. Currently Not Collectible (CNC)